St Nicholas, Vale of Glamorgan

-St Nicholas has no shops or pubs; the nearest amenities can be found in the local market town, Cowbridge, and Culverhouse Cross.
-The village has a primary school and lies in the catchment of Cowbridge School.

-The village is located approximately a 10-minute drive from the market town of Cowbridge to the west and 20 minutes from Cardiff to the east.
-It is also connected to Barry via the A4226, commonly known as Five Mile Lane, which branches off from the A48.

-Public transport services the village through the X2 route, with eastbound destinations including Culverhouse Cross, Canton, and Cardiff city centre, and westbound destinations such as Bonvilston, Cowbridge, Bridgend, and Porthcawl.
+The village occupies elevated ground at approximately 130 m (427 ft) above sea level on the ridge separating the River Ely valley from the agricultural landscape of the central Vale of Glamorgan.
+The surrounding area is characterised by gently undulating farmland, hedgerows and small areas of woodland, forming part of the Dyffryn Basin and Ridge Slopes Special Landscape Area.

+The elevated position of St Nicholas provides views across parts of the Vale of Glamorgan towards Cardiff and the Bristol Channel, while the surrounding countryside retains a predominantly rural character despite the village's proximity to the western outskirts of Cardiff.
+The area includes a number of historic landscape features, including the Neolithic burial chamber at Tinkinswood and Dyffryn Gardens to the south.

 History

-Evidence of human settlement in St. Nicholas dates back to Neolithic times, with significant archaeological findings at Tinkinswood, located less than a mile to the south.
+Evidence of human settlement in St Nicholas dates back to Neolithic times, with significant archaeological findings at Tinkinswood, located less than a mile to the south.

 The modern village has evolved from an agricultural community, with land historically divided among three prominent families: the Earl of Pembroke, Miles Button of Dyffryn, and Rice Meyrick of Cottrell.
 This division is still reflected in the village's layout today.

 During the 20th century, the village saw considerable development, particularly to the south by the Cardiff Rural District Council.
-The growth of Cardiff and the construction of the A4232 link road increased St. Nicholas's appeal as a commuter village.
+The growth of Cardiff and the construction of the A4232 link road increased St Nicholas's appeal as a commuter village.

 On 6 October 2016, a controversial planning application by Redrow Homes was approved, permitting the construction of 100 new homes.
 An additional 17 homes were later included by Waterstone Homes, with construction beginning in the summer of 2017.
 The development effectively doubled the village's size.
 That same year, the village church hall was sold.